Shifatpreet/Arrays-Strings-in-C-plus-plus/README.md

 <img width="277" height="79" alt="image" src="https://github.com/user-attachments/assets/70720e48-7bd6-49d3-8fb0-cc95f5c6bf7a" />

 __Conclusion:__
 This program calculates the total and average of elements in an array, useful in statistics and data processing.

+__ Palindrome Check__

+Description

+Check whether a given string is a palindrome (reads the same forwards and backwards).

+__ALGORITHM__
+1.Calculate the length of the string.

+2.Compare characters from the start and end moving inward.

+3.If any characters differ, it's not a palindrome.

+ __String Concatenation Without Built-in Functions__

+__Algorithm: String__

+1.Start with two input strings: str1 and str2.

+2.Find the length of str1 by iterating through it until the null terminator ('\0') is found.

+3.At the position after the last character of str1, insert a space character ' '.

+4.Starting from the position after the space, copy each character from str2 one by one into str1.

+5.After copying all characters from str2, add the null terminator ('\0') at the end of the combined string.

+6.The concatenated string str1 now contains the original str1, a space, and then str2.

+__ Array Declaration and Initialization__

+__Description__

+Demonstrates how to declare and initialize arrays in C++.

+__ALGORITHM__
+1.Declare without initialization (values are garbage).

+2.Declare and initialize explicitly.

+3.Partial initialization (remaining elements zero).

+4.Implicit size with initializer list.